 One lifetime of being brave and strong even when you are only 10 years and 9 days old.

-One year later . . .
+Two years later . . .

 I refuse to let March 21st be the worst day of her life forever, so last year I took a personal day and we did what my sweet girl wanted to do.

 We spent the day getting our nails done, going out to eat, and shopping!
 This year, things are a little different.
 This year we are staying home, working on Greek School homework, and trying to stay healthy while keeping others safe.